cfusco77/MechaCar_Statistical_Analysis/README.md

 4. The sample size is reasonably large.
 Generally speaking, this means that the sample data distribution should be similar to its population data distribution.
 5. The variance of the input data should be very similar.

-The t-test for all manufactoring lots resuled in a p-value of .06.
+The t-test for all manufactoring lots combined resulted in a p-value of .06.
 Assuming our significance level was the common 0.05 percent, our p-value is above our significance level.
 Therefore, we do not have sufficient evidence to reject the null hypothesis, and we would state that the sample mean is not statistically different from its presumed population mean.

 When we perform t-tests by lot we reach the same conclusion for Lots 1 and 2 with p-values of 1 and .6, respectively.
-However Lot 3's t-test resulted in a p-value of .04, below our significance3 leverl.
-Therefore we are unable to reject the null hypothesis and must conclude that the mean of Lot 3 is statistically different from the population mean.
+However Lot 3's t-test resulted in a p-value of .04, below our significance3 level.
+Therefore we are unable to reject the null hypothesis and conclude that the mean of Lot 3 is statistically different from the population mean.

 ![OverallTTest](https://github.com/cfusco77/MechaCar_Statistical_Analysis/blob/main/Resources/Overall_TTest.png)
 ![Lots123_TTests](https://github.com/cfusco77/MechaCar_Statistical_Analysis/blob/main/Resources/Lots1%2C2%2C3_TTests.png)